Best mazes in the UK: Try not to get lost in these winding outdoor puzzles

 Longleat-Maze-b93a5e4

-With six bridges and 1.7 miles of pathways to explore, Longleat Safari Park's hedge maze is the longest in the world.
-Meticulously kept with high reaching walls, this is fun attraction children of all ages will enjoy in the park.
+With six bridges and 1.7 miles of pathways to explore, Longleat Safari Park's hedge maze will keep the family entertained for a long time.
+Meticulously kept with high reaching walls, this is a fun attraction that children of all ages will enjoy in the park.

 Hever-Easter1756-b46bdf4

-The water maze at Hever Castle Gardens which squirts water as you try to reach the centre / credit: Hever Castle and Gardens
+The water maze at Hever Castle Gardens which squirts water as you try to reach the centre / Credit: Hever Castle & Gardens

 Hever Castle boasts two puzzle mazes in its grounds: an Edwardian yew maze and a splashing water maze (pictured).
 Navigate the stepping stones while trying to not get splashed as you make your way towards the centre.